 5.1.3) Members unable to attend a General Meeting may give their proxy, in writing, to another member who will be attending the meeting.
 Their vote for each agenda item shall be listed as appropriate.

 5.1.4) Unless otherwise stated, any item presented at a General Meeting shall be passed by a majority vote.

-5.1.5) Additional General Meetings may be scheduled through a majority vote (three of five) of the Executive Board or a petition of at least 25% of the membership presented and validated by the Ombudsman unless Charter Article 4.3.4 applies.
+5.1.5) Additional General Meetings may be scheduled through a majority vote [three (3) of five (5)] of the Executive Board or a petition of at least 25% of the membership presented and validated by the Ombudsman unless Charter Article 4.3.4 applies.

-5.1.6) If the soul purpose of a general meeting is to elect a replacement or replacements for executive board positions that are unfilled, the agenda for that meeting may be posted 1 week prior to the general meeting instead of the usual 3 weeks prior to the general meeting.
+5.1.6) If the sole purpose of a General Meeting is to elect a replacement or replacements for vacant Executive Board positions, the agenda for that meeting may be posted one (1) week prior to the General Meeting instead of the usual three (3) weeks prior to the General Meeting.